ConfSched/ConfSched/docs/install.md

 ?>
 ```

-Now we need to create the tables.
-To do so, we'll use Laravel's Migrations.
-Run the following command:

-<code>php artisan migrate</code>

 Next, you need to run composer update to grab all the dependencies.

 <code>composer update</code>

 Depending on your composer installation, you might need to use composer.phar instead:

-<code>composer.phar update</code>
+<code>sudo composer.phar update</code>

+Now we'll create the tables for the database.
+To do so, we'll use Laravel's Migrations.
+Run the following command:

+<code>sudo php artisan migrate</code>

 Download OpenConf at [http://www.openconf.com/download/](http://www.openconf.com/download/).
 Follow the installation instructions for OpenConf [here](http://www.openconf.com/documentation/install.php).

+This step is optional.
+If you don't care about the public in the URL, you may skip this.
 We now need to configure Apache.
 The file structure of a Laravel application includes a public folder.
 That is the only folder we want publicly accessible.
 We don't want Apache to serve up the other folders.
 In order to achieve this, we take advantage of virtual hosts.
 We want to create a virtual host that will point to the path to our public folder.
 The actual implementation will vary from version to version in Apache.

 [Here](http://ulyssesonline.com/2014/07/24/install-laravel-4-2-on-ubuntu-server-14-04-lts/) is a reference on setting up Larave 4.2 for an Apache server on Ubuntu Server 14.04 LTS.

 Please note: you will need to have the <code>php-mcrypt</code> extension installed in order to use Laravel.

-Please note: you may run into permission issues where you only get a white screen with Laravel.
-This is typically caused by the app/storage folder not being writeable by the web server.
-For more information on this error, see [this](http://stackoverflow.com/questions/20678360/laravel-blank-white-screen).

 Next step is to grab all the front end dependencies.
 For this, we use Grunt and Bower.